mylestunglee/awc/README.md

 At the end of a bot turn, the bot tries to find which unit models should be built.
 The problem is formalised as a mixed-integer programming problem.
 The objective is to maximise the potential damage.
-If the potential damage cannot be maximised, then then the maximum number of infantry is built.
+If the potential damage cannot be maximised, then the maximum number of infantry is built.

 Let:
 | Variable | Description |